Service & Repair

 Please be aware that with older machines fixing one aspect may reveal weaknesses in other parts.
 E.g. fixing a machine to run at proper speed may effect older plastic parts.

-Obviously there are many different things that will effect what your machine needs and the relative cost.
+Obviously there are many different things that will affect what your machine needs and the relative cost.
 If you have any questions please feel free to ask Tim on 07985387223

 Once you have arranged your service with Tim, your machine will need to be dropped off to our sister store Anglian Fashion Fabrics, 29 Magdalen St, NR3 1LE